-2.2.
-The directive "establishes an overall policy for the production and promotion of energy from renewable sources in the EU.
+2.2 The directive "establishes an overall policy for the production and promotion of energy from renewable sources in the EU.
 It requires the EU to fulfil at least 20% of its total energy needs with renewables by 2020 - to be achieved through the attainment of individual national targets.
 All EU countries must also ensure that at least 10% of their transport fuels come from renewable sources by 2020."
-1 Progress in to meeting the 2020 national targets are measured every 2 years with the countries publishing the renewable energy progress reports.
-The illustration below is a synopsis of renewable energy and the benefits of countries adopting it as a method of producing green carbon friendly energy www.ec.europa.eu/energy/en/topics/renewable-energy/renewable-energy-directive
+Progress in to the meeting of 2020 national targets are measured every 2 years with the countries publishing the renewable energy progress reports.
+Below is a synopsis of renewable energy and the benefits of countries adopting it as a method of producing green carbon friendly energy.